mii9000/monokai-vs-2015/README.md

 # Monokai theme for Visual Studio 2015
-The actual theme is from https://github.com/mmonteleone/monokai-vs When imported in VS2015 does not work as expected.
+Fork of https://github.com/mmonteleone/monokai-vs but with changes for Visual Studio 2015

 #Features
 * As close as possible to Monokai
-* C#, XAML, XML, CSS and JS
-* Razor Views (also ASP.NET 5)
+* C#, XAML, XML, CSS, JS, HTML and CSHTML (also ASP.NET 5)